animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

   - I felt like a buzzing spark when Marina touched my arm;
 - and the doctor reassured her that I wasn’t (conscious);
 - the "catatonia" might've not been catatonia since it stemmed from a conscious cognitive delusion, in which I was obeying a yogic-type control of my body, but which did not immobilize me if I made the cognitive choice to surrender the obedience, which I didn't, because I was afraid that my mom was going to die if I did;
-- "God" telling me to wait like that for three days, with my jaw clenched;
-  - this detail also doesn't get shared with anyone;
 - a couple days later, benzos brought me out of the pseudo-catatonia;
 - I also gave the "for pleasure" answer to the psychiatrist, who diagnosed me with a manic episode and catatonia;
 - the nurses there were delicate and gentle;